California's Top Estates, Wills, & Trusts Lawyers

 Your “estate” consists of all property owned by you at the time of your death, including:

+Everyone needs estate planning.
 Estate planning is just as important for younger adults as it is for older people.
-Indeed, younger families should be particularly vigilant so that unexpected misfortunes do not threaten the security of minor children.
 An estate plan ensures that personal wishes are honored.
 Given its importance, the plan should change with each significant family event such as births, marriages, divorces, deaths and home purchases.
 At minimum, a proper plan should incorporate a Last Will and Testament, guardianship for minor children, consideration for beneficiaries with special needs, insurance, investments, durable powers of attorney, and healthcare directives.
 A well-drafted estate plan saves tax, court, and attorney costs.
-More importantly, mourning loved ones will not be burdened by unnecessary “red tape” and financial confusion.
-Without careful estate planning, your beneficiaries may not receive their intended inheritance.
-This is especially true for individuals who are not part of a “typical” nuclear family.
-Increasingly, children are being raised by single parents, lesbian and gay parents, or grandparents.

 Regardless of your age, or the size and complexity of your estate, an estate plan can accomplish the following: